nerdlem/goskel/README.md

 If for some reason you don't need or want to use Viper, just omit the `--viper` option in the invocation above.

+## Git configuration

+The shipped `.gitignore` might need editing.
+In particular, you might want to commit your `go.mod` and `go.sum` files.